-Erasing is one of Scribit’s most interesting and innovative features.
-Having said that, users may encounter some issues still due to the huge variety of finishings that a surface could have, and the proportionately large amount of markers products available on the market.
+Erasing is one of Scribit’s most innovative features and Plaster markers have been designed for it.
+Having said that, users may encounter some issues still due to the huge variety of finishings that a surface could have.

-It’s virtually impossible to guarantee a perfect functioning and visual result in every occasion just by using our Original Plaster Marker, but there is a number of characteristics which your “wallboard must have:
+In order to guarantee a perfect functioning and visual result in every occasion just by using our Original Plaster Marker there is a number of characteristics which your "wallboard" must have:

 - SMOOTH: If the surface is too rough and textured, the marker will be worn out sooner and the trace won’t be continuous.
 Moreover, Scribit is likely to not be stable, resulting in poor drawing quality.
 Poor quality white paints tend to leave some kind of chalk powder on the marker’s tip: this prevents the marker from working properly after few minutes of drawing only.
 That would be the case not only regarding the Scribit Original Plaster Markers but applies to any marker available on the market.

 - WHITE: Drawing on non-white wall is an option and sometimes it can result in very interesting effects, but you should be aware that the visual result with some colors might be compromised - for example, green marker on light green wall won’t be very visible, since our original green is not intense in color.
 Scribit Original Plaster Markers are not visible on black/dark gray wall paint, especially if the paint is the blackboard one, designed for chalk.

 - WASHABLE: Standard wall paints are often washable.
 This property is suggested but not mandatory for your wall, especially if you plan to use frequently the Scribit erasing system.
 A washable wall paint as well is very suitable solution for a quick and effortless manual erasing with a damp cloth, for example.